 And what I don't understand, or I understand, but what infuriates me are people like Joe Scarborough or Peter Fonda and Robert De Niro who need to like the three stooges to be poked in the eye and bang their heads against each other.

-These people are and these people that go to this uh restaurant and do these things are doing a disservice because they are spinning up statistics that they don't even know uh are true or not.
+These people are and these people that go to this restaurant and do these things are doing a disservice because they are spinning up statistics that they don't even know are true or not.

-There's no way to measure the majority of these things, and the policies themselves would be so simple to be fixed if people just wanted to do it.
+And the policies themselves would be so simple to be fixed if people just wanted to do it.

 No, I don't disagree.

-I think there's another really important thing.
+I think there's another reason.

-I hear I I agree with you, Jonathan.
+I agree with you, Jonathan.

 One thing I think that's really important is that we talk a lot about the southern border, right?